-It’s Tinnitus Awareness Week and this year, we explore the link between stress and tinnitus.
+For Tinnitus Awareness Week and Stress Awareness Month, we wanted to explore the link between stress and tinnitus.
 Whether that’s work stress, emotional stress, anxiety or Temporomandibular Joint Disorder (TMJ).

 Due to the pandemic, we have all had to adapt with an ever changing landscape over the past year.
 We are all adapting and therefore may experience more stress than usual, and all this stress can take its toll on our health - in particular, our hearing.
 You are not alone: stress is behind 55% of all days off work in the UK and tinnitus affects 13.2% of the UK population - that’s around 7.1 million people.